Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-It can be tough to determine what kind of food we should provide to our dogs, as there are so many different brands and flavor options available on the market today.
+It can be tough to determine what kind of food we should provide our dogs, as there are so many different brands and flavor options on the market today.
 One of the newer options is grain-free dog food.
-It seems to be popular among many dog owners, but is it healthy for dogs?
-Should we seek out dog food without grains, even if it costs more than other leading brands?
-The short answer is that grain-free dog foods are not a good option for most dogs and may not be a healthy choice.
-Here’s more information about all this.
+It seems popular among many dog owners, but is it healthy for dogs?
+Should we seek dog food without grains, even if it costs more than other leading brands?

-divider-paw Grain-Free Dog Food Should be Avoided Most of the Time
+divider-pawGrain-Free Dog Food Should Be Avoided Most of the Time

 Border collie holding food bowl

-Image Credit: Emolaev Alexander, Shutterstock
+Image By: Emolaev Alexander, Shutterstock

 When a Dog Should Have Grain-Free Food

-What Grains to Look For in Dog Food
+What Grains to Look for in Dog Food

 Grains that you might see in a dog’s food ingredients list include: